TanvirAlam/pokemon-go/README.md

 # Introduction:

-    This is simple application that gets pokemon information form `https://pokeapi.co/api/v2/`,  and displays initial 20 pokomon per page.
+This is simple application that gets pokemon information form https://pokeapi.co/api/v2/,  and displays initial 20 pokomon per page.
-    User can search for particular pokemon and view its details information such as `Name`, `Height`, `Weight`, `List of abilities`.
+User can search for particular pokemon and view its details information such as Name, Height, Weight, List of abilities.
 There is pagination for user to search for more pokomon-go

 # Pokemon-Go: